AnyLog-co/documentation/file commands.md

 * The command ***file copy*** copies a file (or files) from the local node to a remote node.
 * The command ***file get*** copies a file (or files) from a remote node to the local node.

-The remote node is identified by specifying the IP and Port of the remote node using the command directive: ***run client (IP:Port)***.
+The remote node is identified by specifying an IP and Port using the command directive: ***run client (IP:Port)***.

 ## File copy from a local node to a remote node

 Usage:
 <pre>
-run client (destination) [copy] [file path and name on the local node] [file path and name on the remote node]
+run client (destination) file copy [file path and name on the local node] [file path and name on the remote node]
 </pre>
 ***destination*** is the IP and Port of the remote node.
-***file path and name*** can be the path and name on the local and remote nodes or keys that are translated using the local or remote dictionaries.
+***file path and name*** identify the file names on each node and can be keys that are translated using the local or remote dictionaries.

 Example:
 <pre>